rash-sh/rash/rash_book/src/roadmap.md

 # Roadmap <!-- omit in toc -->

-The projects Roadmap is defined in our
+The project Roadmap is defined in our
 [Concept Map](https://mind42.com/mindmap/f299679e-8dc5-48d8-b0f0-4d65235cdf56).
 Some more concrete examples can be found below.